SitePen/dstore/README.md

 * [Collection](./docs/Collection.md) - This is a list of objects, which can be iterated over to access the objects in the collection, and monitored for changes.
 It can also be filtered, sorted, and sliced into new collections.
 * [Store](./docs/Store.md) - A Store is a Collection that may also include the ability to identify, to add, remove, and update objects.
-* [Model](./docs/DataModelling.md) - A Model is an object, a set of properties, or name value pairs.
-* [Property](./docs/DataModelling.md) - A Property is an object representing a particular property on a Model object, facilitating access to, modification of, and monitoring of the value of a property.

 # [Included Stores](./docs/Stores.md)